-- Successfully complete the training program, including an open book exam.
+- Successfully complete a training program, including an open book exam.

-- Interpret and clarify rules and advise on eligibility for a parrticular class or educational event.
+- Interpret and clarify rules and advise on eligibility for a particular class or educational event.
 Show/event management is responsible for enforcing these rules.

-- Report to management any misrepresentation or substitution of entry without waiting for a formal protest.
+- Report to management any misrepresentation or substitution of entry without waiting for a protest.

-- Officially measure any horses/ponies that are questioned relative to size and class eligibility.
+- Measure officially any horses that are questioned relative to size and class eligibility.

-- Report to show/event management any rule offense or violation.
+- Report to show/event management any rule offense or rule violations.
 Show/event management is responsible for enforcing rules.

-- Serve as a representative for the NC State 4-H Horse Program.
+- Serve as a representative of the State 4-H Horse Program.

 Additional contact information for our stewards can be found here.

 Are you interested in becoming an approved NC 4-H Horse Program Steward?
-If so, print off the following application, complete and mail the application, and have your county 4-H agent send a letter of reference to our office.
+If so, complete and mail the application, and have your county 4-H agent send a letter of reference to our office.
 Direct all forms and letters to: